Books That Will Make You a Better UX Designer

 Step-by-Step Guide on How to Check for Trademarks in India

-Before registering your trademark, it’s crucial to ensure that it hasn’t already been registered by someone else.
+Before registering your trademark, it is crucial to ensure that it hasn’t already been registered by someone else.
 This guide will walk you through the process of checking for trademarks in India in a simple and effective way.

 Step 1: Visit the Trademark Registry Website